MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 1. Input/output connectors are added to the module.
 2. You can find placeholders for the input and output in the internal network (see image).
 3. Input/output fields are added to the automatic panel.
 4. A description of the input/output fields is automatically added to the module help file, when opening the *.mhelp* file after input/output creation.
-Helpfile creation is explained [this chapter](../helpfiles/).
+Helpfile creation is explained in [Example 2.3](/tutorials/basicmechanisms/macromodules/helpfiles/).

 ![Internal Network of your macro module](/images/tutorials/basicmechanics/BM_23.png "Internal Network of your macro module")